alex1504/femonitor-web/README.md

 # Description

-A sdk for web error and performance monitor.
+A SDK for web error and performance monitor.

 # Development